 Alternatives to Electric Blankets

-The low-EMF blankets that I recommended above, generate either no magnetic field radiation, or very little.
+The low-EMF blankets that I recommended above, generate either no magnetic field radiation or very little.
 So if you are going to use an electric blanket, I would highly recommend using one of those.

-If the issue is that you are simply too cold at night, and want to avoid using an electric blanket, here are a couple other things you can do:
+If the issue is that you are simply too cold at night, and want to avoid using an electric blanket, here are a couple of other things you can do:

 - Use flannel sheets or other thicker warmer sheets in general.